Fractured Magic: Chapter Ten

 Dinara hummed, then held her other foot out for Roman to massage.
 “But this is going to make me fall asleep.”

-She was asleep before he'd even finished speaking.
+Sleep was taking her before he’d even finished speaking.
 For a moment, she looked so peaceful that Roman was tempted to join her.
-But Dinara's peace could never stop his own nightmares, so instead, he went to sit on the trailer stairs and enjoy the late summer sunslight.
+But Dinara’s peace could never stop his own nightmares, so instead, he went to sit on the trailer stairs and enjoy the late summer sunslight.

 Discussion